 - You must only refinance your rate or term (no cash-out refinances).

 - You aren’t removing buyers from your note – except in the case of the borrower’s passing.

 - Your refinance will result in a $50 or greater reduction in your monthly mortgage payment.

 An appraisal is a basic assessment of your home’s value.
-Your appraisal value is derived from a number of factors, ranging from local property values to your home’s overall physical condition.
-Most lenders require that you get an appraisal or another form of real estate valuation before you refinance a mortgage.
-An appraisal assures the lender that they aren’t loaning you too much money for your property.
+Your appraisal value is derived from several factors, ranging from local property values to your home’s overall physical condition.
+Most lenders require that you get an appraisal or another form of real estate valuation before you refinance to ensure they aren’t loaning you too much money for your property.